microsoft/BitNet/README.md

 # Run benchmark with the generated model, use -m to specify the model path, -p to specify the prompt processed, -n to specify the number of token to generate
 python utils/e2e_benchmark.py -m models/fake-bitnet-125m.tl1.gguf -p 512 -n 128
 ```

+## Acknowledgements

+This project is based on the [llama.cpp](https://github.com/ggerganov/llama.cpp) framework.
+We would like to thank all the authors for their contributions to the open-source community.
+We also thank [T-MAC](https://github.com/microsoft/T-MAC/) team for the helpful discussion on the LUT method for low-bit LLM inference.